 One of my daughters, a wise young head, when describing certain individuals of less than stellar intelligence, uses the phrase “he (or she) will never be Prime Minister”.
 It is a curiously descriptive phrase, because it says everything about limits, of intelligence, of ambition, of drive, of the ability to think conceptually, to radiate warmth, to believe in service to our community …

-Of course it relies on an old fashioned sense that, had we personally really tried, perhaps we could have done anything; but then reality steps in, and we realise our time is past.
+Of course it relies on an old fashioned sense that, had we personally really tried, perhaps we could have done anything as well; but then reality steps in, and we realise that our time is past.
 But contained within the idea is an admiration for those who did possess those attributes, those character traits which, for good or evil, elevated them above their peers.

-Tony Abbott has a ‘highlights package’ which is truly impressive.
-Of course I use the phrase ironically, because there are literally no highlights from his twenty five years in parliament, and in public life.
-Here are some of his more horrifying moments, any of which should have torpedoed his career, and yet he defied the gods:
+Tony Abbott has a ‘highlights package‘ which is truly impressive.
+Of course we use the phrase ironically, because there is a curious consensus that he, over twenty five years in parliament, really had no highlights, but more a dazzling array of cringe-worthy moments, piled on top of each other.
+Here are some of his more horrifying efforts, any of which should have torpedoed his career, and yet he defied the gods.

 - explaining that much of what he said should be disregarded or disbelieved, unless it was carefully prepared and scripted